 Figure 6 shows the existing high-precision measurements of the total cross-section for the π^0 production as a function of ΔW and Q^2 .
 The solid line in these graphs represents the ChPT calculations.
 We can clearly see a striking difference between the calculation and the precise data from Mainz.
 Figure 7 shows how the L{0+} amplitude depends on the ΔW .
 Again we can see that the ChPT calculation does not provide a good representation of the data.
-Discrepancies are also observed between the measured differential longitudinal-transverse cross-section at $Q^2 = 0.05 \,[\text{GeV}]^2$ for different energies ΔW above the threshold and the predictions of the ChPT (see figure 8).
+Discrepancies are also observed between the measured differential longitudinal-transverse cross-section at $Q^2 = 0.05 \, [\text{GeV}]^2$ for different energies ΔW above the threshold and the predictions of the ChPT (see figure 8).
 It is evident that the differences get worse as ΔW increases.
-There appear to be many differences between the measured data and the predictions of the chiral perturbation theory, which at present, are unresolved.
-If these issues remain unsolved, they will constitute
+There appear

-Figure 6: The total crosssection σ{tot} versus Q^2 , at a value of $\epsilon = 0.8$.
+Figure 6: The total cross-section σ{tot} versus Q^2 , at a value of $\epsilon = 0.8$.
 The solid line is the prediction of ChPT.
 [11].